John Edward Lloyd: Bangor University

-Lloyd became a much-published and famous Welsh historian.
-He wrote the first serious history of the country's formative years, A History of Wales from the Earliest Times to the Edwardian Conquest (1911) and Owen Glendower/Owain Glyn Dŵr (1931).
-And he was the first editor of 'Y Bywgraffiadur Cymreig', which was published posthumously in 1953.
-Its English counterpart, the Dictionary of Welsh Biography, was published in 1959 with Robert Thomas Jenkins as its sole editor.
+In 1911 and 1912 Lloyd had published the first serious history of the country's formative years with his two-volume A History of Wales from the Earliest Times to the Edwardian Conquest.
+In 1919 he was admitted as a Fellow to the Society of Antiquaries of London.
+In 1932 he had published his Owain Glyn Dŵr (Owen Glendower).
+Also he became the first editor of 'Y Bywgraffiadur Cymreig' (Dictionary of Welsh Biography), which was published posthumously in 1953.
+Its English counterpart, the Dictionary of Welsh Biography, was launched in 1959 with Robert Thomas Jenkins as its sole editor.

 Publications

 The following publications are a selection of Lloyd's published output.
-See Garmon (1948) below and for additional publications.
+See Jones (1948) under 'Further reading' and for additional publications.